Superconducting quantum computing: Transmon

 where $J$ is current density and $\sigma$ is surface charge density.

 Xmon

-The Xmon is very similar in design to a transom in that it originated based on the planar transmon model.
+The Xmon is very similar in design to a transmon in that it originated based on the planar transmon model.
 An Xmon is essentially a tunable transmon.
 The major distinguishing difference between transmon and Xmon qubits is the Xmon qubits is grounded with one of its capacitor pads.

 Gatemon

 Another variation of the transmon qubit is the Gatemon.
 Like the Xmon, the Gatemon is a tunable variation of the transmon.
 The Gatemon is tunable via gate voltage.

 Unimon

 In 2022 researchers from IQM Quantum Computers, Aalto University, and VTT Technical Research Centre of Finland discovered a novel superconducting qubit known as the Unimon.
 A relatively simple qubit, the Unimon consists of a single Josephson junction shunted by a linear inductor (possessing an inductance not depending on current) inside a (superconducting) resonator.
-Unimons have increased anharmocity and display faster operation time resulting in lower susceptibility to noise errors.
-In addition to increased anharmocity, other advantages Unimon qubit include decreased susceptibility to flux noise and complete insensitivity to dc charge noise.
+Unimons have increased anharmonicity and display faster operation time resulting in lower susceptibility to noise errors.
+In addition to increased anharmonicity, other advantages Unimon qubit include decreased susceptibility to flux noise and complete insensitivity to dc charge noise.

 In the table above, the three superconducting qubit archetypes are reviewed.
 In the first row, the qubit's electrical circuit diagram is presented.
 The second row depicts a quantum Hamiltonian derived from the circuit.
 Generally, the Hamiltonian is the sum of the system's kinetic and potential energy components (analogous to a particle in a potential well).
 For the Hamiltonians denoted, $\phi$ is the superconducting wave function phase difference across the junction, $C_J$ is the capacitance associated with the Josephson junction, and $q$ is the charge on the junction capacitance.
 For each potential depicted, only solid wave functions are used for computation.
 The qubit potential is indicated by a thick red line, and schematic wave function solutions are depicted by thin lines, lifted to their appropriate energy level for clarity.

 Note that particle mass corresponds to an inverse function of the circuit capacitance and that the shape of the potential is governed by regular inductors and Josephson junctions.
 Schematic wave solutions in the third row of the table show the complex amplitude of the phase variable.
 Specifically, if a qubit's phase is measured while the qubit occupies a particular state, there is a non-zero probability of measuring a specific value only where the depicted wave function oscillates.
 All three rows are essentially different presentations of the same physical system.